How To Feed A Loon

 And making them from scratch is so much easier than you might think.

 EXPERT TIP: If you don’t have a deep fryer, simply add enough vegetable oil to a sturdy skillet (cast-iron) or pot (Dutch oven) to reach a depth of about an inch to 2 inches.
 Bring the oil to 350°F to 365° and then simply fry the cut tortillas.
-We go with packaged yellow corn tortilla and cut them into quarters.
+We go with packaged yellow corn tortillas and cut them into quarters.
 As soon as the oil stops simmering around the tortillas, they should be ready.
-Sample one from the first batch to make you’re timing is correct before continuing.
+Sample one from the first batch to make sure your timing is correct before continuing.

 3 different views of corn tortillas being cut into quarters, and then another shot of them fried in a wire basket, and then another of fingers salting the chips.